thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

     <td>
       <b>Career Coaching Sessions</b> <font color="crimson"><b> [NEW]</b></font>
       <br> Platform: Zoom
-	    <br><font color="dimgrey"><i>We will be prioritising access to officers from the following job families for this session:
+	    <br><font color="dimgrey"><i>We will be prioritising access to officers from the following job families for these sessions:
 <br>1.
 Accounting & Finance
 <br>2.
 Citizen Engagement
 <br>3.
 Corporate Admin